gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 any terms that are coined or used in their Contributions.
 The IETF makes no judgment about the validity of any such trademark rights.
-However, the IETF requires each Contributor, under the licenses described in Section 5.3 below, to grant the IETF Trust a perpetual license to use any such trademarks or service marks solely in exercising rights to reproduce, publish, discuss, and modify the IETF Contribution.
+However, the IETF requires each Contributor, under the licenses described in Section 5.3 below, to grant the IETF IPMC a perpetual license to use any such trademarks or service marks solely in exercising rights to reproduce, publish, discuss, and modify the IETF Contribution.
 This license does not authorize the IETF or others to use any trademark or